gRajeshKr/ColorChange/README.md

 # ColorChange

-click on color change project implemented using HTML5, CSS3
+Click on color change project implemented using HTML5, CSS3

-Do check out how it looks here - https://gRajeshkr.io/ColorChange !! 😀
+Do check out how it looks here - https://gRajeshkr.github.io/ColorChange/ !! 😀

+Thank you